bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

 } // end of test suite class.
 ```

-the test `validate passes` calls validate and fails with a specific message if the FailedValidationError was thrown.
+the test `validate passes` calls validate and fails with a specific message if a `FailedValidationError` was thrown.
 This could be a useful test if anyone later tries to modify that function and causes a regression to the logic.
 Additionally, this test will fail if any other exception is throw and caught with the wildcare `_`.

 the test `validate fails` calls validate and is expected to fail.
-The only way it passes is if a FailedValidationError is thrown from the function.
+The only way it passes is if a `FailedValidationError` is thrown from the function.
 If either and urecognized function is returned or the validate() function returns normally, the test should fail.

 CHECKPOINT: Let's make sure our tests pass.